huginn/huginn/README.md

 #### Enable the WeatherAgent

 In order to use the WeatherAgent you need an [API key with Wunderground](http://www.wunderground.com/weather/api/).
 Signup for one and then put it in `app/models/agents/weather_agent.rb` in the `wunderground` method.

+## Logging your location to the UserLocationAgent

+You can use [Post Location](https://github.com/cantino/post_location) on your iPhone to post your location to an instance of the UserLocationAgent.
+Make a new one to see instructions.

 #### Enable DelayedJobWeb for handy delayed_job monitoring and control